rTexty/se-toolkit-hackathon/README.md

 - easy to explain.

 Define and show to your TA:
-- End users of the product
+- End-user of the product
-- Which problem your product solves for the end users
+- Which problem your product solves for the end users / what is its core feature?
 - The product idea in one short sentence

 ### Implementation plan